chromaway/ngcccbase/doc/exchange.md

 JSON-RPC clients
 ---------------------
-For these example pyjsonrpc under python 2.7 will be used, but any JSON-RPC client in any language should work , such as node-json-rpc in javascript.
+For these example pyjsonrpc under python 2.7 will be used, but any JSON-RPC client in any language should work , such as [node-json-rpc](https://www.npmjs.com/package/node-json-rpc) in javascript. pyjsonrpc can be found at  ( https://pypi.python.org/pypi/python-jsonrpc )

+In python, pysjonrpc will automatically convert to and from JSON and python's native data structures (e.g. dictionaries).

 ## Error handling